axsy/bolt-extension-tagcloud/readme.md

         </section>
     {% endif %}

+We can safely omit the usage of has_tag_cloud().
+This case all rendering functions will return an empty string.

 Extensibility
 -------------

-Well, the goal of it's extension was not to provide a huge list of options, helpers etc. to customize the tag clouds are being produced, but allow to make an engine simply extended with your own specific requirements and customization.
+Well, the goal of this extension was not to provide a huge list of options, helpers etc. to customize the tag clouds are being produced, but allow to make an engine simply extendeable with your own specific requirements and customizations.
-Would you like to completely change the rendering way, noirmalization alorithm, etc.?
+Would you like to completely change the rendering way, normalization algorithm, etc.?
 Thanks to Silex this can be done in simple and usual way, by overriding the defined services or by use only some of them independently.

 The following services are defined: